FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Try each of the following four examples in the `openCV-examples`, include screenshots of your use and write about one design for each example that might work based on the individual benefits to each algorithm.\*\*\***

-#### Filtering, FFTs, and Time Series data. (optional)
+#### Filtering, FFTs, and Time Series data.
 Additional filtering and analysis can be done on the sensors that were provided in the kit.
-For example, running a Fast Fourier Transform over the IMU data stream could create a simple activity classifier between walking, running, and standing.
+For example, running a Fast Fourier Transform over the IMU or Microphone data stream could create a simple activity classifier between walking, running, and standing.

+To get the microphone working we need to install two libraries. `PyAudio` to get the data from the microphone, `sciPy` to make data analysis easy, and the `numpy-ringbuffer` to keep track of the last ~1second of audio.
+Pyaudio needs to be installed with the following comand:
+``sudo apt install python3-pyaudio``
+SciPy is installed with
+``sudo apt install python3-scipy``

+Lastly we need numpy-ringbuffer, to make cintinues data anlysis easier.
+``pip install numpy-ringbuffer``

-Using the accelerometer, try the following:
+Using the microphone, try the following:

 **1. Set up threshold detection** Can you identify when a signal goes above certain fixed values?